nexvium/prodosfs/README.md

 ## Extended attributes

-Many ProDOS filesystem properties that do not obviously map to similar POSIX properties (e.g. file creation date and time) are accessible as extended attributes in the `prodos` namespace.
+Many ProDOS filesystem properties that do not obviously map to similar POSIX properties (e.g. file creation date and time) are accessible as extended attributes in a `prodos` namespace.
 For example:

 ```
 $ getfattr -d -m "prodos.*" IMPORTANT.ADRS